Bleak Sword

-Bleak Sword is an action role-playing video game developed by Spanish studio more8bit and published by Devolver Digital.
+Bleak Sword is a 2019 action role-playing video game developed by Spanish studio more8bit and published by Devolver Digital.
 The game was originally released on September 19, 2019 for iOS, macOS and tvOS through Apple Arcade, with an updated version, Bleak Sword DX, releasing on June 8, 2023 for Nintendo Switch and Windows.
 The game continues to build on the core elements of the original game, offering expanded gameplay mechanics, narrative techniques, and atmospheric world-building.
 The game is centered around nine chapters of cursed diorama battlefields, where the hero must lift the curse of the legendary Bleak Sword by eliminating the hostile creatures in each environment.